Kaiepi/p6-Digest-BubbleBabble/README.md

   * **Digest::BubbleBabble.decode**(Blob *$fingerprint* --> Blob)

 Returns the decoded BubbleBabble fingerprint blob.
+This throws an `X::Digest::BubbleBabble::Decode` exception if the fingerprint provided does not follow BubbleBabble encoding.

+  * **Digest::BubbleBabble.validate**(Blob *$fingerprint* --> Bool)

+This validates whether or not a fingerprint uses valid BubbleBabble encoding.
+Returns `True` when the fingerprint is valid, and `False` otherwise.

 AUTHOR
 ======